hackclub/hackclub/workshops/read_the_internet/README.md

         print(f'Critical Cases: {columns[5].text.strip()}\n')
 ```

 ### Thats it!
-You can now get live covid data but more importantly you are now primed with knowledge to webscrape anything!
+You can now get live COVID19 data but more importantly you are now primed with knowledge to webscrape anything!
 ![Sponge bob done gif](https://cloud-5bmb4t5tp.vercel.app/0completed.gif)
 You can check out more advanced/in depth projects here.
 In this project you will be shown how to use selenium to webscrape that will allow you to webscrape pages like amazon or google that use ajax to load as you scroll (https://www.analyticsvidhya.com/blog/2020/08/web-scraping-selenium-with-python/).
 Check out this workshop by realpython that goes more in depth and links to other resources that can allow you to webscrape more complicated websites (https://realpython.com/beautiful-soup-web-scraper-python/).